Object to Primitive Conversion

 Interview Response: No, because toString and valueOf came before Symbols debuted in the JavaScript codebase.
 They are regular string-name methods.

-By default, a plain object has the following toString and valueOf methods.
-What does each of these object methods return?
+A plain object has both toString and valueOf methods.
+What do they return?

 View Answer:

-Interview Response: The toString method returns a string "[object Object]", and the valueOf method returns the object itself.
+Interview Response: By default, a plain object's toString method returns "[object Object]", a string representation, and the valueOf method returns the object itself, without any conversion.

 Code Example: